Gioack/My_projects/README.md

 I post here each cool small project that I do:
 ## [Arithmetic_Formatter](https://github.com/Gioack/My_projects/blob/main/Arithmetic_Formatter.py)
 It formats operations as students in primary school do.
-The user just has to write the operations he wants to format, if he/se wants to see the results too, the users needs to write True after the operations.
+The user just has to write the operations he wants to format.
+If it's asked, it shows the results too(you can request it by writing True after the list of operations)
 #### Usage
 Inputs: